goodniceweb/docker-basics-presentation/presentation.md

 ???

-You want to have n different versions of software product in same moment without pain? - Docker!
+You want to have n different versions of software product in same moment without pain?(I mean prod, staging, pre-prod) - Docker!

 You want to choose one of a few third party service to connect with your? - Docker!